FLH History

 Fort Leavenworth remains one of the Army’s most important military installations, and the Fort Leavenworth Hunt is one of the most powerful reminders of its remarkable history.
 FLH is the only military-affiliated foxhunt remaining in the U.S. and enjoys the support of the Army’s Family and Morale, Welfare, and Recreation program.
 Development associated with the Fort’s diverse mission has, over time, occupied so much of the installation’s land that hunting “on post” is no longer practical.
 However, through the efforts of its joint masters, subscribing membership, and landowners—who graciously provide access to essential hunt country—the hunt continues to offer its members the opportunity to experience the esprit, romance, tradition, and pageantry found in the galloping hooves, horn calls, and hound song that make up fox hunting.

-The 10th Cavalry Regiment was one of two all-black cavalry regiments established at Fort Leavenworth in 1866.
+In 1866, the U.S. Army established six all-black regiments, including the 10th Cavalry Regiment at Fort Leavenworth.
 Its troopers acquired the nickname “buffalo soldiers” during the extensive campaigns of westward expansion, and the moniker stuck.
-The monuments to 9th and 10th Cavalry Regiments on Fort Leavenworth is a testimony to their courageous and selfless service to the nation.
+The monument to the Buffalo Soldiers on Fort Leavenworth is a testimony to their courageous and selfless service to the nation.